Ambassador Hashmi Interacts With Pakistan Community At Embassy Premises - UrduPoint

 Community members joined the session in person and online to directly engage with the Ambassador on matters of mutual interest.

-During the session, Ambassador Hashmi briefed the community members about the Embassy initiatives including convening of forums and B2B matchmaking events as well as on the development of a new website which was to be launched in a few weeks.
+During the session, Ambassador Hashmi briefed the community members about the Embassy's initiatives including convening of forums and B2B matchmaking events, as well as on the development of a new website which was to be launched in a few weeks.

 He commended members of Pakistani diaspora in China for their contribution and role in promoting and strengthening relations between the two countries.